Presidents Cup Competition

 Any amount owed by a team in connection with a Presidents Cup event is an obligation of the team’s club.
 If any amount remains unpaid after notice to the team and the team’s club, VYSA may place the club and all of its teams in bad standing, rendering them ineligible to compete in any VYSA-sanctioned event.

-All home and away positions will be determined at random.
+The top two returning teams from the previous Presidents Cup will be seeded 1 and 2.
+These two teams be designated home for each game they play.
+If a top 1 or 2 team is defeated, the team that defeats them will take their seeded position.
+All other teams will be grouped and then drawn at random.
+All other home and away positions will be determined at random.
 Games will be placed on fields in any area in Virginia and the District of Columbia.
 Teams participating in Presidents Cup will provide fields if their team is drawn home.
-In the past fields have been centrally located with each team traveling.
-This season and going forward all teams entered in Presidents Cup will need to provide home fields should they be designated the home team.
-Most clubs have been informed, through their field managment staff, of this change to home and away for Presidents Cup.
-The Semifinals and Finals will be located in Fredericksburg at the Virginia Soccer Training Center.
-In the final games the team in the top of the bracket will be the home team.
+The Semifinals and Finals will be located in Fredericksburg at the Publix Virginia Soccer Training Center.
+In the Semi Final and Final games the team in the top of the bracket will be the home team.

 As a condition of acceptance into the competition, applicants must agree to play anywhere they are scheduled within the Commonwealth of Virginia and the District of Columbia.
 Team officials are expected to inform their players and parents of this requirement prior to entering the competition.
 Game sites are assigned (and may be re-assigned) by the Presidents Cup Chairman, taking into account field availability, referee availability, travel distances, weather considerations, scheduling efficiency.
 This shall not be grounds for protest.